 In this Mediation practice, we are highly experienced in Colorado family law.
 With this proficiency, we can guide parties toward the most favorable legal arrangements for both of them.

 You can trust us with the personal and sensitive aspects of your case.
 It is our ethical responsibility to keep confidential everything you share with us, from your first phone cal, all the way to your final Agreement.

 The mediator and couple meet in a series of mediation sessions, which typically range from one to two hours long.
 In the initial meeting, both the mediator and couple identify all issues that need to be discussed and determine what information needs to be gathered.
 In subsequent sessions, discussions address the various issues and how they can be resolved in a manner that meets the needs of both parties.
 When all issues have been discussed and resolved, an agreement is drafted for review by each party and their attorneys, if any.

 Mediation is a cooperative approach, and the process is a flexible one.
 These sessions may be conducted weekly, bi-weekly, monthly, or however often the couple wishes to meet.
 The duration of mediation ultimately depends on the issues that the couple has already agreed to prior to mediation and the issues that are yet to be addressed.
 The success of these sessions also depends on the couple’s willingness to arrive at agreements and do what is in the children’s best interests.

 It is important to note that mediation is a confidential process.
 While divorce in the court system is deemed public domain, mediation is private and is conducted behind closed doors.
 No court appearances are necessary, and there is no public record of the matters discussed in sessions.

-To learn more about mediation and find out how we can help you, contact Goldman Mediation Services at (720) 845-6115.
-From our offices in Denver, we serve clients throughout Colorado.
+Contact Goldman Law today to learn more about divorce mediation and find out how we can help you.
+We serve clients throughout Colorado.